 Battery and Charger

-The battery and charger are not covered by the warranty, which seems odd considering they come with the product.
+The battery and charger are not covered by the saw’s warranty, which is unusual as they are part of the product.

 Build Quality Issues